 x/bankmodule in this case).

 The next two strings are arguments: the

-name the user wishes to buy and the
+from_address the user wishes to send from, the

-amount they want to pay for it.
-Finally, the last few strings of the command are flags to indicate how much the user is willing to pay in fees (calculated using the amount of gas used to execute the transaction and the gas prices provided by the user).
+amount they want to send.
+Finally, the last few strings of the command are optional flags to indicate how much the user is willing to pay in fees (calculated using the amount of gas used to execute the transaction and the gas prices provided by the user).